Jaden Smith Dumps Girlfriend Sarah Snyder After Two Years Together…But Why?

 Even amid all of the drama, however, the pair stayed tight-lipped about their relationship and were frequently spotted out as a couple.

 All of that romance appears to be over now, and likely for good.
-As Daily Mail reports, Jaden Smith and Sarah Snyder are said to have officially called it quits – with Jaden making the decision to end things with the blond stunner.
+As the Daily Mail reported, Jaden Smith and Sarah Snyder are said to have officially called it quits – with Jaden making the decision to end things with the blond stunner.

 @usweekly NOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO